Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

-The cooling capacity of this air conditioner is 12,000 BTUs and handles up to 550 sq. ft.
+The cooling capacity of this wall mounted air conditioning unit is 12,000 BTUs and handles up to 550 square feet.
 That’s a great size for any large room in your home.

 Additional benefits include a dehumidifier mode for reducing humidity, sleep mode for quiet operation, 24-hour timer, digital controls, and a remote.

 Temperature ranges between 62° F – 86° F so you can find your perfect cooling degree.